 One of the primary places where you will first encounter Bunkai is in the study of Kata.
 For example a Kata may define a movement sequence involving a left outward block (Hidari Ura Chudan Uke) followed by a right upward block (Migi Age Uke).
 Now the question becomes, what is the intent behind these two blocks?
 What is the opponent doing?
 What would using these two blocks allow me to do next?

 In some martial arts systems there will be rather clear definitions for why those two blocks are employed.
 In Tensoku Ryu we do not make such definitions.
-We expect students to think about how the blocks might be used and to then invent scenarios in which the blocks would have meaningful purpose.
+We expect students to think about how the blocks might be used and then invent scenarios in which the blocks would have a meaningful purpose.
 We think there is tremendous benefit in students being able to devise ten or twenty different uses or situations where the blocks would be beneficial.

-So while practice a Kata (not while you are initially learning it) you may wish to think about what you are doing and create different Bunkai that you can employ at different times.
+So while practicing a Kata (not while you are initially learning it) you may wish to think about what you are doing and create different Bunkai that you can employ at different times.
 If you have several different ways to think about a specific sequence of movements in the Kata then you have several different ways in which you can perform that section of the form.
 If you have multiple Bunkai interpretations for every sequence in a Kata then you will have a vast number of different ways in which you can do that form.
 Nearly every time you practice the Kata it will be, in effect, a different Kata because of how you are thinking and subsequently moving.
 It helps keep the form interesting and allows you to continually explore new uses for familiar movements.

 Bunkai is certainly not limited to the study of Kata movements.
 You can use it to explore nearly any sequence in the martial arts.
-If you are working on a self defense strategy involving some form of block (or perhaps an escape) followed by a countering movement of some kind, consider how your actions would need to change if the opponent had his or her opposite leg forward instead.
+If you are working on a self-defense strategy involving some form of a block (or perhaps an escape) followed by a countering movement of some kind, consider how your actions would need to change if the opponent had his or her opposite leg forward instead.
 How would your movements need to change if the opponent were shorter or taller than you currently envision?
 How would a heavy opponent react differently than a lighter opponent?
 These are all essential questions that you will want to begin to appreciate as early in your training as possible.
-There are an endless number of possibilities.
+There is an endless number of possibilities.
 It helps if you have thought of as many as reasonably possible.

 So Bunkai is not only about what you are doing, but why you are doing it.
 Ultimately the “why” is probably more important than the “what.”
 What you are doing becomes a fundamental skill set over time.
 But why you are using that skill instead of some other skill is of more critical importance.
 With practice you will begin to appreciate how a particular movement is beneficial when applied at the most appropriate time.

-There is never a perfect action to use in a specific situation.
+There is never a perfect activity to use in a specific situation.
 There are usually numerous different ways that such a situation can be adequately addressed.
 But each method you might use is likely to have different outcomes or consequences.
 You will want to experiment to understand these outcomes so that you can eventually utilize these if you wish to have the opponent bend his or her front knee forward to benefit a subsequent action you have planned.

 When you find a particular Bunkai that works break it down.
 Understand why it affects the opponent in the way that it does.
 Explore how the opponent will be positioned next so that you can define subsequent Bunkai to address that situation as well.
 Then explore slight variations in your assumptions.
 What if the opponent’s strike is a little lower?
 What if your center is oriented differently at the start of the sequence?
 What if the angle of attack is slightly more to the right or left?
 How do these changes affect your Bunkai?

 But even if your assumptions don’t work out at all still spend time understanding why.
 You thought something might work and it ultimately failed.
 Why?
 What was not valid in your assumptions?
-Would a slight change in positions, angles, or intensity have resulting in a more successful outcome?
+Would a slight change in positions, angles, or intensity have resulted in a more successful outcome?
 These are vital questions to answer.
 They help you understand dynamic movement more fully.
 It is equally important to know why something didn’t work as it is to know why something else did.

 Bunkai exploration is fun, interesting, and full of learning opportunities.
 Go forth.
 Experiment.
 Have fun.
 Learn.